 Bitcoin extends decline to $104,782 as Trump escalates US-China trade war

-Trump on Friday said he was raising tariffs on Chinese exports to the US to 100% and imposing export controls on "any and all critical software".
+Trump raised tariffs on Chinese exports to the US to 100% and imposing export controls on "any and all critical software" in a reprisal to recently announced export limits by China on rare earth

-(Reuters) - Bitcoin, the world's largest cryptocurrency by market value, extended declines on Friday after US President Donald Trump escalated his trade conflict with China.
+(Reuters) – Bitcoin, the world's largest cryptocurrency by market value, extended declines after US President Donald Trump escalated his trade conflict with China.

 Trump on Friday said he was raising tariffs on Chinese exports to the US to 100% and imposing export controls on "any and all critical software" in a reprisal to recently announced export limits by China on rare earth minerals critical to tech and other manufacturing.

-The spat shook global financial markets, sending the benchmark S&P 500 Index (.SPX), opens new tab sliding by more than 2%.
+The spat shook global financial markets, sending the benchmark S&P 500 Index sliding by more than 2%.

 Bitcoin was last down 8.4% at $104,782 as of 17:20 ET (2120 GMT).